josh-auger/motion-monitor/README.md

 If any user-specified values are altered in the source code, be sure to re-build the motion-monitor docker container following the prior steps.

+### Changing the motion threshold
+If a different motion threshold is desired, the pixel size can be artificially set to the corresponding value such that 25% of the pixel size will yield the desired motion threshold.
+The pixel size variable is not used for any other calculation.

 ## Run Instructions
 Prior to running the container, be sure to amend the run command bash script (start_motion_monitor.sh) to specify the